scottwwhitman/idiomatic-ruby/README.md

 ![Don't talk so much!](http://i.giphy.com/iW8tsoJWcfPc4.gif)

 ### TODO:

+1. Divide into groups of 2-3.
+You are all responsible for working on the problems we're about to do!
+Decide who will be the "scribe" for your group.

-Navigate to this [Google Document](https://goo.gl/SHzrGD) and create Ruby methods for each problem.
-You will be coding as a table group.
-Once your method achieves the provided input/output goals, submit your group's code in the appropriate space.
-Try to keep it short and sweet!
+1. Navigate to this [Google Document](https://docs.google.com/document/d/1NJnr_EUT3aGebFtjo63zmzigZUuTSQt1dIAVRt-0T14/edit?usp=sharing) and create Ruby methods for each problem.
+You will be coding as a group.

+1. Once your method achieves the provided input/output goals, the scribe should type your group's code in the appropriate space.
+Try to keep it short, readable, and sweet!

 ### What did we cover?
 <!-- call  out the skills that we have learned -->
-- Returning implicitly is now a thing.
+- Return implicitly when possible.
 - Ruby has **many** built-in methods available to us.
 Check if a helper method exists before creating one.
 - Prefer code that reads like English!